 Running aground on the iceberg – cancer mutations everywhere

-In science – especially biology – what you find is often no more important than where you look.
+In science – especially biology – what you find is no more important than where you look.

 The oncogene paradigm of cancer genesis — that mutations to key genes cause cells to become cancerous – has reigned supreme for several decades now.
 It is a driving factor in the whole notion of personalized medicine, which in turn now dominates cancer drug development efforts: tumors are sequenced, driver mutations are identified and appropriate treatments are prescribed.